ronpicard/chess/README.md

 # ChessEngine

-DISCLAIMER: I used ChatGPT 4o for assitance in this specific project.
+I used ChatGPT 4o for this specific project.
 I've done this type of chess engine without GPTs (coding by hand) in the past and wanted to see how much faster I could do it with ChatGPT as an experiment.
 SPOILER ALERT: It was incredibly fast.
 Prompt programming is the way of the future!

 ## What:
 1. A chess engine with a C++ Backend, web dev frontend, built on Docker dev containers of STIG'd images from IRON BANK, & CMAKE.